rmgirardin/mouse-bot/README.md

 ---
 ## Updates
+- New behind-the-scene improvements
-- Added emojis to `mods` command
+    - Migrating to new database
+    - New hosting service
+    - Faster processing
+    - Better error catching
-- Added `guild` command to search for guild characters
+- Updated profile command
-- Added native caching
+    - More information
+    - Better layout
-- Updated `need` command and added new ways to search
+- Changed `add` command to `register`
+- User's must now register before they can use any commands
+- Removed moderation commands to focus on improving SWGoH commands

 Come check out the [Discord server](https://discord.gg/ZytN4aC) for all updates and any notifications.